CompOmics/compomics.github.io/pladipus/_posts/2015-10-16-1installation.md

 # Installing Pladipus

-Download the pladipus installer [here](http://genesis.ugent.be/pladipus/download/Pladipus-installer-0.3.8.jar) and follow the on screen messages.
+Download the pladipus installer [here](http://genesis.ugent.be/pladipus/download/Pladipus-installer-0.4.0.jar) and follow the on screen messages.

-In the case of a headless installation, please download either the complete [Linux version](http://genesis.ugent.be/pladipus/download/pladipus-linux.zip) or [Windows version](http://genesis.ugent.be/pladipus/download/pladipus-windows.zip) and extract the folder contents in the user home directory.
+In the case of a headless installation, please download either the zipped installation folder [here](http://genesis.ugent.be/pladipus/download/pladipus.zip) and extract the folder contents in the user home directory.

 <b>Note:</b> The [demonstration video](Pladipus-Demo) shows how to install Pladipus using the installer.